2024 Masters (darts)

-The 2024 Cazoo Masters was the twelfth staging of the PDC Masters darts tournament, held by the Professional Darts Corporation, from 2–4 February 2024, at the Marshall Arena in Milton Keynes.
+The 2024 Masters (known for sponsorship reasons as the 2024 Cazoo Masters) was the twelfth staging of the PDC Masters darts tournament, held by the Professional Darts Corporation, from 2 to 4 February 2024, at Arena MK in Milton Keynes.
 It was the final staging of the tournament as a non-ranking event and using leg play.

 Chris Dobey was the defending champion after defeating Rob Cross 11–7 in the 2023 final.
 However, he lost to Michael van Gerwen 10–4 in the second round.

 Stephen Bunting won the Masters for the first time in his career.

 Stephen Bunting won his first PDC major televised title, beating van Gerwen 11–7 in the final.

 Qualifiers

 The Masters featured the top 24 players in the PDC Order of Merit after the 2024 PDC World Darts Championship, with the top 8 automatically qualifying for the second round.

 Gerwyn Price withdrew from the tournament on 1 February 2024 due to family reasons.
 José de Sousa (the next highest ranked player) was scheduled to replace Price, but he was unable to, so was replaced by the next highest ranked player who was available, which in this case, was Daryl Gurney.

 Martin Schindler, Andrew Gilding and Josh Rock made their debuts in the event.

 The following players took part in the tournament: